UK makes forced marriage illegal as pursues campaign of 'British values'

 A new law made it a criminal offence to force people into marriage with a maximum jail term of seven years.
 It also made it a criminal act to force a British national into marriage outside the United Kingdom.

-To date British courts have been able to issue civil orders to prevent people from being forced into marriage but this is the first time it has been criminalized.
+To date British courts have been able to issue civil orders to prevent people from being forced into marriage but this is the first time it has been criminalised.

 The toughened stance comes as the government, which faces an election next year, confronts questions about identity in multi-cultural Britain where immigration, particularly from non-Christian societies, has shot up the political agenda to rival the economy among voters' concerns.

-Only a handful of countries internationally have criminalized forced marriage, according to a British government consultation paper from 2012, including Germany, Austria, Belgium, Cyprus and Denmark, and Malta.
+Only a handful of countries internationally have criminalised forced marriage, according to a British government consultation paper from 2012, including Germany, Austria, Belgium, Cyprus and Denmark, and Malta.

 HUMAN RIGHTS ABUSE